Girl's death haunted police until arrest made 45 years later

 Authorities said they never gave up the search for her killer, even after decades passed and her parents had died.
 The suspect's DNA profile was uploaded to a criminal database in 2001 but there were no hits for years, authorities said.

-Police published sketches of the suspect last year based on genealogical evidence.
 They got a hit this year on a genealogical database, leading investigators to obtain a DNA sample from Neal, and it matched, Spitzer said.

 Neal lived in Southern California at the time of O'Keefe's killing and moved to Florida soon afterward, where he changed his name, Spitzer said.
 The prosecutor declined to say whether Neal has a criminal record.